 3. Embrace Zoom culture

 By this, we mean embrace videoconferencing – no matter which app you choose.
 We’ve used almost all of them.
 They all have their pros and cons, but the one thing they do is give you virtual face-to-face interaction.
 There’s no substitute for that – other than actual face-to-face interaction.
 Sure, we send our share of emails and Slack messages, but when we need to level-set or hash something out, we get on a video call.
-We also do whole workshops and have built new tools and templates to facilitate our innovation programs remotely.
+We also run workshops and have built new tools and templates to facilitate our innovation programs remotely.
 We even do virtual scavenger hunts as icebreakers to build human connections.
 Fun things like that actually lead to higher productivity.

 4. Build your virtual tool chest